Doping-German doctor jailed for almost five years for blood doping | Law-Order

 Doping-German doctor jailed for almost five years for blood doping

-A Munich court on Friday sentenced a German sports doctor to four years and 10 months in prison for masterminding an international network that helped athletes with blood doping for years.
-The defendant, identified in Germany only as Mark S, had admitted at the start of the trial in September to helping with doping but denied doing it for profit.
+A Munich court on Friday sentenced a German sports doctor to four years and 10 months in prison for masterminding an international network helping athletes with blood doping for years.

-Four other suspects accused of helping him with the collection and supply of blood were also found guilty.
-Mark S was found guilty on two dozen charges in relation to helping at least 23 athletes from eight countries gain an unfair advantage over several years.
-He had said he never put the athletes' health at risk but did admit to blood doping.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)